SamueldaCostaAraujoNunes/Automatic-monitor-rotation/README.md

 An Leonardo arduino will be connected to a gyroscope / accelerometer, and when there is a change in the orientation of the sensor, the arduino will send a keyboard shortcut to the computer to change the direction of the screen.

 ### Results

-  MPU-6050 sensor in television.
+  MPU-6050 sensor in television :exclamation:

  ![Sensor](https://github.com/SamueldaCostaAraujoNunes/Automatic-monitor-rotation/blob/master/src/mpu-6050-in-tv.jpg)

-  Arduino Leonardo Pro Micro
+  Arduino Leonardo Pro Micro :exclamation:

  ![Leonardo](https://github.com/SamueldaCostaAraujoNunes/Automatic-monitor-rotation/blob/master/src/leonardo-pro-micro.jpg)

- Results
+ Results :exclamation:

  ![gif](https://github.com/SamueldaCostaAraujoNunes/Automatic-monitor-rotation/blob/master/src/rotation-gif.gif)

 ### Used libraries :books: